 Ingredients

-- Combine the water with the sea buckthorns and spices and bring to a boil then reduce heat and simmer for about 10-12 minutes, occasionally smashing the berries with a spatula to release more juice.
+- Combine water with the sea buckthorns in a small saucepan.
+Bring to a boil, then reduce heat and simmer for about 5-7 minutes, mashing the berries to help them release juices.
+Off heat.

 Hi – I’m Ben, a blogger, recipe developer, and food photographer.
 I’m glad you’re here!
 I hope you will enjoy hundreds of delicious recipes and a pinch of havoc in the kitchen.